-Call: Culture, Creativity and Inclusive Society - 2025 Specific conditions Indicative budget The total indicative budget for the topic is EUR 10.20 million.
-Type of Action Research and Innovation Actions Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy

-Community (2021-2025).
-158 . -- ---
+Call: Culture, Creativity and Inclusive Society - 2025 Specific conditions pecific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 3.40 million would allow these outcomes to be addressed appropriately.
+Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
+Indicative budget The total indicative budget for the topic is EUR 10.20 million.
+Type of Action Research and Innovation Actions Legal and financial The rules are described in General Annex G. The following exceptions set-up of the Grant apply: Agreements Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025).
+148 .